Minthos/Sendario/techtree.md

 ## Tech tree

 Each item requires ingredients produced by the things that are required to enable it at the same level as the item to build.
 For example a level 0 chip fab requires level 0 refined minerals, level 0 hardware components and level 0 refined gases.
 Upgrading it to level 1 requires the level 1 versions of those ingredients.
+Chip fabs produce computer chips.
+Chips go into everything and surplus chips can be used to research upgrades by installing them in the section that will do the research.

 In addition to building the ingredients needed to craft something the same sections also produce the consumables used by the thing, if it uses consumables.
 Exceptions are the consumables listed in the tech tree.